 Science said smoking is healthy!

-Here’s another one of those tropes used by the antivaccination crowd mostly.
+Here are another one of those tropes used by the anti-vaccine crowd mostly.
 They use it to discredit “science,” attempting to imply that if these so-called scientists thought that tobacco was healthy, then how can we trust them to say the same thing about vaccines.
 Or GMO’s.
 Or cancer treatments.
 Or climate change.
-Apparently, this myth is shared at the aforementioned meeting of pseudoscience meeting among all of the participants.
+Apparently, this myth is shared at the aforementioned meeting of pseudoscience supporters in Sedona, Arizona.

 In fact, those Native Americans and Europeans who picked up the habit believed in all kinds of nonsense about tobacco, including that it cured cancer.
 This wasn’t “science” pushing these beliefs, but it was the traditions of the world at the time that put inordinate faith in various herbs and how they could cure various maladies.
-In fact, thinking smoking or tobacco was healthy was advertised by the woo-pushers of the time (who are barely different than the woo-pushers of the modern world).**
+In fact, thinking smoking or tobacco was healthy was advertised by the woo-pushers of the time, who are barely different than the woo-pushers of the modern world (see Note 3).

 By the late 1800’s, when real evidence-based medicine was in its infancy, many British journals were publishing articles warning about some of the negative health effects of smoking.
 An article in The Lancet in 1913 warns “that tobacco smoking can give rise to constitutional effects which diminish the resisting power of the body to disease” (see citation below since this 1913 article lacks an inline citation).

 By the 1930’s, real science observed the increase in lung cancer from smoking.
 The Nazis banned cigarette smoking in the 1930’s because of the known health effects (and that will be the last time I will mention Nazis in any positive sense in anything I ever write again).